npresearchlab/NavAging_Paper/README.md

 ## Overview

-This repository provides complete reproducibility materials for our study examining age-related differences in spatial navigation and allocentric knowledge recall using an immersive, naturalistic virtual environment (NavCity).
+This repository provides complete reproducibility materials for our study examining aging-related differences in spatial navigation and allocentric knowledge recall using an immersive, naturalistic virtual environment (*NavCity*).
 The study compares younger adults (YAs) and older adults (OAs) across multiple cognitive and navigational assessments.

 **Key Features:**
 - Raw and processed data from all participants
 - Complete analysis pipeline from raw data to final figures
 - Statistical analysis scripts
 - Publication-ready figures
-- Demographic and cognitive assessment data

 ---